rahilkidwai/icd-code-prediction/README.md

 Database: PostgreSql
 </pre>
 #### Data Format
 The data is available to download as csv files for multiple relational databases.
-For the purpose of this study PostgreSql has been the chosen relational database engine. \
+For the purpose of this study PostgreSql is the chosen relational database engine. \
 Once the files are downloaded, I followed the steps described [here](https://github.com/MIT-LCP/mimic-code/blob/main/mimic-iv/buildmimic/postgres/README.md) to load data into postgreSql instance.
 #### Data Exploration
 <pre>